OutSystems/docs-product/src/develop/seo/intro.md

 **SEO-friendly URLs for Reactive Web Apps** is a technical preview feature.
 To use it you must meet the following requirements:

-* You're using Platform Server 11.12.0 or later.
+* Platform Server 11.12.0 or later
-* Your Service Studio is up to date.
+* Service Studio 11.11.0 or later
-* The [technical preview](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Technical_Preview_features) **SEO-friendly URLs for Reactive Web Apps** is active in LifeTime for all environments.
+* [Technical preview](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Technical_Preview_features) **SEO-friendly URLs for Reactive Web Apps** is active in LifeTime for all environments.
-* You're using an OutSystems enterprise cloud offer or a properly configured on-premises installation.
+* OutSystems enterprise cloud offer or a properly configured on-premises installation
-* For on-premises installations only, verify that the [ISAPI Filters](<https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Customize_or_redirect_the_application_URL#Installing_ISAPI_Filters_and_Logging>) are active in your environment.
+* On-premises installations must have [ISAPI Filters](<https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Customize_or_redirect_the_application_URL#Installing_ISAPI_Filters_and_Logging>) active

 <div class="warning" markdown="1">